-Some believe, that single hung windows are more effective insulators as compared to double hung windows.
+Single hung windows are more effective insulators as compared to double hung windows.
 This is because one of the sashes is fixed and factory sealed.
-With it well sealed, you only have to worry about the lower sash in extreme weather seasons.
+With it well sealed, you only lose efficiency with the lower sash in extreme weather seasons.

 The windows are installed such that they do not open outward during operation like awning or casement windows.
 This means that the windows can easily be installed along paths and in high traffic locations without causing any obstructions.

-Single hung windows only open half way, allowing you to regulate the airflow in and out the house.
-As a result, single hung windows are normally large in order to allow enough ventilation into and out of the house, not to mention providing for an emergency exit.
+Single hung windows only open halfway, allowing you to regulate the airflow in and out the house.
+As a result, single hung windows are normally large to allow enough ventilation into and out of the house, not to mention providing for an emergency exit.

 Having a fixed upper sash makes this window makes it very difficult for a homeowner to clean both the interior and the exterior of the windows from the inside.
 This is especially problematic with second story windows.
 This difficulty makes most people reluctant to cleaning single hung windows, as it is extremely challenging.
 In addition, some of the windows may be high in unreachable places from the outside making it even harder to clean.